keithlee/QuickTips/README.md

 ## Notes

 Converting tips to integers for display.
-Dividing by 100 didn't always result in the expected value in Swift Coming up with a new design along with the appropriate colors to use was a challenge Learning Swift and how best to deal with optionals was a challenge
+Dividing by 100 didn't always result in the expected value in Swift.

+Coming up with a new design along with the appropriate colors to use was a challenge.

+Learning Swift and how best to deal with optionals was a challenge.

 ## License